Hey BuddyDec 15, 2018

 “CUNT COURT!
 HAW HAW HAW!”

 My cabbie did not reply.
-I don’t know how anyone could have.
-It was amazing.
+I don't know how anyone could have.
+It was sublime.

 And then we were still stuck in traffic.
-I sat there in the sweltering cab and felt entirely at peace, because in that moment I had fallen in love with NYC.
+I sat there in the sweltering cab, now with a huge grin on my face, but felt entirely at peace.
+In that moment, I had fallen in love with NYC.
 It was as though God Himself had reached down out of the sky, and shown me a sign, and that sign was a reader board that read: